Antonio-Bellini/Antonio-Bellini/README.md

 ### Hi there 👋

 Welcome to my GitHub account,
-I'm a student of computer science at IIS "A. Avogadro" in Turin.
+I'm Antonio, 16yo and student of computer science at IIS "A. Avogadro" in Turin.

 Here's some informationa about my skills and my tools